microsoft/Windows-AppConsult-PWALab/Manual/README.md

 19. Notice how the URI of this new channel will be based on a domain like **db5p.notify.windows.com**.
 This time we have opened the website in Edge and, as such, we are automatically leveraging the Windows Notification Service to handle subscriptions.

 Near every subscription you will see a button called **Send**.
 However, if you press it, nothing will happen.
-We need, first, to implement a new endpoint in the Web API to send a push notification.
+We need to implement a new endpoint in the Web API to send a push notification first.
 This is the goal of the next task.

 #### Task 5 - Sending a push notification

 Sending a push notification to a browser / device means sending a HTTP request with the JSON payload to the unique URI channel assigned to the subscription.
 However, there's some work involved.
 You need to prepare the payload in the right way; you need to add the proper authentication headers, etc. To simplify the job we will use a library called Web Push, which provides a set of APIs which make the overall implementation easier.
-There are multiple version of this library.
+There are multiple versions of this library.
 The one we're going to use is called [Web Push CSharp](https://github.com/web-push-libs/web-push-csharp), which is a C# wrapper since our Web API is built on top of .NET Core.
 If your backend is built with another technology, there are additional versions for Java, Node.js, PHP, etc. This library is already installed in the Web API project using the dedicated [NuGet](https://www.nuget.org/packages/WebPush/) package.

 The Contoso Backend application already includes a **Send** button, which invokes the following JavaScript function: